 During the Civil War two skirmishes took place in Sherburn.
 First of all in 1642 and then 1645.
 The latter of these was more significant and resulted in a rout of the Royalist forces commanded by Lord Digby.

-Sherburn was well known in the nineteenth century for growing teasles for use in the West Riding textile industry.
+The Sherburn area was well known in the nineteenth century for growing teasles for use in the West Riding textile industry.
 The Bortofts of South Milford were one of the largest Teasle Merchants in the region.
 The Sour Wine plum was also grown commercially in the village.
 No trace of either are now apparent.

 Early in the twentieth century the Blackburn Aircraft Company built and tested aircraft on the edge of the village and Avery Scales had a large factory employing many people.

 On the south side of the village stood a fine house known as Eversley Park, standing in its own parkland.
 This has now disappeared under housing development, the way much of the village is now going.
-This shows how important it is to record what we have left before it is too late.